Rlyhardname/Desktop-App-Employee-Collaboration-Ranking-System/README.md

 ass the total time they worked together.

 ## Algorithms I used.

-I implemented various filtering stages of the data, to teset if it's elidgeable to be filtered and visualized as well as being coherent with our database so it can be stored.
-After filtration I Map the records to a Map of employees and A list of employees where I compare Every employee with all his projects to every othee employee with all his projects using Map.contains() to avoid iteration over the list of projects every employee has.
-When Two employees contain the same project the program does some checks if the time span of the employees on the project aligns and if 1 day or more they've worked together I return a date.
-This gets repeated until One employee has checked all other employees and projects and everytime there is a match, we add the days to that employee's max days worked on projects with someone.
-After first employee iterates, we do swap the second with the first, and do the same, to get all his data points untill all employees swap with index 0 and gather their dataset.
-Every employee skips his starting index(before the swap) when iterating to avoid matching himself.
-Everytime at least 1 day matched we add the data to list<DTO> object that holds the references to the 2 employees and the time they worked on a project.
-In the end we end up with a dataset with all they matches with all the pairs and the dates per project.
-Then we run a sort of the dataset by days worked together fill the data to our table to visualize in descending order.
+1. Read records and create Objects and if objects aren't null save to DB.
+2. Optionally(radio button pick) check for referential integrity by checking if both employee key and project key exist.
+Depending on the current implementation, this step will be redundant based on DB architechture,configurations and constraints.
+3. Map List<CSVRecords> -> Map<Long, Employees>
+4. Map Map<Long, employees> -> List<Employees>
+5. Inject two new datastructures in Service and start the filtering process.
+6. Run for(i) on List<Employees> 0 to Size-1, compare 0 index to every other employee(Comparison Alg*), if they have a matching project and the comparison alg* return > 0 Create dataPoint with (emp1,emp2,days worked together on project).
+Add dataPoint to list<dataPoints>.
+7. When index 0 from List<Employees> compares with every other index, switch indexies between index 1 and 0.
+This gets repeated for every employee, so on 3rd iteration index 2 goes to 0 and 0 goes to 2 ect...
+This way we get all datapoints, for every employee in our dataSet.
+8. Sort dataSet.
+Depending if we want ascending or descending order later, we read from different end of dataset.
+9. Populate dataGrid and return best result.

 ## DEMO: (In the next few days)

 ## INSTRUCTIONS:

 Go to GUI.CLASS and on the first lines of the constructor are the DB configurations.
 Change DB_Username and DB_password placeholder with the actual username and password of the database.
-Same for the Entry point console version(Which can just be used for seeding but the GUI does the same).

 ## Known Issues: